need4swede/wiki-go/data/documents/browsing/item-details/tv-shows/document.md

 | "The one with the turkey on his head" | Friends - "The One with All the Thanksgivings" |
 | "Dinner party disaster" | The Office - "Dinner Party" |

-This feature is especially useful for rewatching memorable scenes when you can't remember which episode they're from.
+Especially useful for rewatching memorable scenes when you can't remember which episode they're from.

 ## Theme Songs

-If the Theme Songs plugin is installed:

-- Music starts when viewing series details
-- Fades out when leaving or starting playback
-- Configure in **Settings** > **Plugins**
+Theme music plays when viewing series details and fades out when you leave or start playback.
+Control volume, looping, and fade behavior in **Settings > User Preferences > Sounds**.